mbrown1413/Puyo-AI/vision_training/README.md

 The histogram output shows line for each sample in the color that the sample is classified as.
 There is also a thicker line for each color showing average, min and max hue.
 Background cells are grey, while nuisance are black.

+The same process was used to find a value channel difference between background and nuissance.
+Pass "Hue", "Saturation" or "Value" as an argument to `histograms.py` to get a plot of different hsv channels.

 ![Hue Histogram](hue_histogram.png)